 "Today we are launching the largest support programme in Poland and Europe in the 3rd edition of the EEA and Norway Grants.
 Taking care for the environment is not only a big venture, such as striving for a zero-emission economy, it is also educating students about ecology and climate change.
 The "Environment, Energy and Climate Change" Programme has a comprehensive approach to environmental protection.
 Co-financing will be directed to both the public and private sectors as well as NGOs.
 All initiatives planned in the Programme are important and necessary" – emphasized the Polish Minister of Development Funds and Regional Policy Małgorzata Jarosińska-Jedynak.

 The Ministry of Climate plans three groups of calls for proposals for co-financing.
-In the first of these, planned for the second quarter of 2020, it will be possible to apply for support for the protection of species and habitats, protection against invasive alien species and prevention of their spread, improvement of energy efficiency of school buildings, development of high-efficiency industrial cogeneration and implementation of investments in green and blue infrastructure in cities.
+In the first of these it will be possible to apply for support for the protection of species and habitats, protection against invasive alien species and prevention of their spread, improvement of energy efficiency of school buildings, development of high-efficiency industrial cogeneration and implementation of investments in green and blue infrastructure in cities.

-The second recruitment group, which will start in the second quarter of 2020, will focus on awareness-raising activities among students in the area of climate change mitigation and adaptation.
+The second recruitment group will focus on awareness-raising activities among students in the area of climate change mitigation and adaptation.
 As part of this round, there will also be the possibility to apply for funding for activities related to the construction or modernization of municipal heating systems, elimination of individual heat sources or construction of installations for the production of fuel from wood and agricultural biomass.

-The third group of calls is planned for the third quarter of the year, in which applicants operating in the area of building heat sources using geothermal energy, increasing the efficiency of energy production in existing small hydropower plants and enhanced implementation of the circular economy will be able to apply for funding.
+The third group of calls applicants operating in the area of building heat sources using geothermal energy, increasing the efficiency of energy production in existing small hydropower plants and enhanced implementation of the circular economy will be able to apply for funding.

 Among the eligible applicants there are: local government units and their associations, non-governmental organizations, universities, entrepreneurs (including industrial enterprises, municipal companies, including energy and heat producers, and owners of small hydropower plants).